Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Experiment

 \section{Experiment}

 Considering the absence of other publicly available datasets in low-altitude urban management, we perform experiments primarily on the proposed GovLA-10K dataset.
-To establish a comprehensive analysis, we first select several representative detection and grounding algorithms to assess their performance.
-Based on the evaluation results, we choose the most advanced method as the baseline, which is then combined with the mainstream VLMs and LLM to perform captioning tasks.
+To establish a comprehensive analysis, we first select several representative visual grounding algorithms to assess their performance.
+Based on the evaluation results, we choose the most advanced method as the baseline, which is then combined with the mainstream VLMs and LLM to perform the caption reasoning task.
 Through this experimental pipeline, we aim to demonstrate both the applicability of GovLA-10K and the effectiveness of GovLA-Reasoner for low-altitude aerial perception and reasoning.